JimDesu/basis-lang/spec.md

 Lambda forms (§8.4) accept an explicit capture list, written after the parameter list separated by `/`: `:<args / captures>{body}`.
 Each entry in the capture list carries a mode marker per the named-context rule of §6.2 — `'name`, `&name`, or bare `name` for PRODUCE, REFERENCE, and READ respectively.

 **Only READ and REFERENCE modes are admitted in lambda capture lists; PRODUCE is forbidden.** Capturing a productive obligation into a lambda is not meaningful, for two related reasons.
-First, lambda values may outlive `D` through ceiling-flattening of reference captures (§8.4), at which point the productive slot may no longer exist.
+First, lambda values may outlive `D` (the defining frame; see §8.5 for the formal D/I/F three-frame model) through ceiling-flattening of reference captures (§8.4), at which point the productive slot may no longer exist.
 Second, lambdas have multi-invocation semantics — deferring a productive write to "whenever the lambda runs" would either have multiple lambda invocations attempt to write the same slot multiple times (violating the write-once rule) or have one invocation discharge the obligation while others receive a slot already-written (defeating the meaning of the capture).
 The productive obligation is to write at a specific call boundary in the defining frame, and the lambda capture list cannot carry that obligation across the construction boundary.

 Fexprs have no such restriction.
-A fexpr body accesses defining-frame state by free-name resolution at invocation time, with the mode of each access inherited from the binding's mode in the defining frame (§8.5; `reference-lambda-and-fexpr.md` §8.3).
+A fexpr body accesses defining-frame state by free-name resolution at invocation time, with the mode of each access inherited from the binding's mode in the defining frame (§8.5).
 A free name in a fexpr body that binds a productive parameter `'name` in the defining frame accesses the slot at PRODUCE mode; writes to it through the fexpr count toward the defining frame's write-once analysis exactly as if the fexpr's body were inlined at each invocation site.
 Two structural properties of fexprs make this sound where the analogous lambda case is not.
 The fexpr's lifetime is bounded by its defining frame (the ceiling discipline of §5.15 / §6.15), so the productive slot is guaranteed to still exist at every fexpr invocation.
 And the fexpr's invocations are tracked as inlining points in the defining frame's CFG analysis, so multi-invocation patterns that would violate write-once are caught by the same analysis that catches them in straight-line code in the defining frame.

 The mode-and-taint discipline composes with the capture mechanisms uniformly.
 A captured READ or REFERENCE value — whether captured explicitly via a lambda's slash list or implicitly via a fexpr's free-name resolution — carries the defining-frame slot's taint into the closure body; the closure's invocations operate on the captured value at the captured-mode contract, with the taint discipline preserved.